Photo by cdrin/Shutterstock

 Again, check the policy online and then call to confirm before booking anything.

+Even if the airlines continue to extend their flexible booking policies for awhile, they won’t do so forever, so at some point you will need to revert to your “old ways” of researching and booking flights, which doesn’t include the ability to cancel or change the booking without penalty.
 The best approach is to set up a flight tracker on Google Flights and keep an eye on fares.
-Even if the airlines do extend their flexible booking policies, they won’t do so forever, so at some point you will need to revert to your “old ways” of researching and booking flights, which doesn’t include the ability to cancel or change the booking without penalty.

 With regard to the current coronavirus crisis, travel insurance providers consider it to be a known event as of January 21, 2020 (or thereabouts, the date can change slightly depending on the provider, but usually falls sometime between January 21 and January 27, 2020).
 Travel insurance purchased before that date will cover disruptions resulting from the outbreak, but any travel insurance purchased after that date will not.